Greetings

 Main medical achievements

-Treatment for craniofacial deformities (Akamatsu, Hanai, Tsunoda)
+Treatment for craniofacial deformities (Hanai, Tsunoda, Morita)

 We perform breast reconstruction surgery using autologous tissue after radical breast cancer surgery.
 We perform immediate reconstruction surgery at the same time as breast cancer resection, as well as second-stage reconstruction.
 Our department has been certified as an expander/implant facility since July 2013 and has been performing surgery since then.